-This page explains factors that affect the quality of radio communication and technologies that enable Ajax devices to consistently transmit events and alarms over long distances.
+This page explains factors that affect the quality of radio communication and technologies that enable Ajax devices to consistently transmit events and alarms with photo verification over long distances.

 Factors affecting the radio communication range